-2.01 In a statement to US-China Economic and Security Review Commission the US Senate (Foreign Relations Committee) on 2 February 2006, Assistant US Secretary of State for East Asian and Pacific Affairs, James Kelly stated:
+2.03 In a statement to the US-China Economic and Security Review Commission on 2 February 2006, the US State Department's Senior Advisor for East Asian and Pacific Affairs, James Keith, stated:

-"The statistical data underlining China's economic success are well known.
-The economy has grown at an average annual rate of more than 9.5% for the past 26 years.
-A recent national economic census revised recent growth rates upward: 10.1% for 2004, 9.9% for 2005, and more of the same for 2006, making China the world's fourth-largest economy, surpassing France and Britain, with a GDP of \$2.24 trillion...Rapid change has exposed - indeed, sometimes created - serious inequities and structural weaknesses.
+"China remains a poor country - with a population of 1.3 billion people, per capita income is about \$1,700...
+Rapid change has exposed - indeed, sometimes created - serious inequities and structural weaknesses.
 China may be a richer society, but those riches are not evenly distributed, especially with more than 200 million people living below the poverty line, defined by the World Bank as a dollar a day.
 The incomes of urban dwellers are four times those of people in the countryside, where 800 million of China's 1.3 billion people live.
 Residents in the rural areas of China's vast interior are keenly aware that they are considerably poorer than those in the cities, and have worse health care, worse education, and inadequate social welfare services and infrastructure.
 They suffer in particular from land degradation, falling water quality, polluted and scarce water resources, severe air pollution, and deforestation."
 [2i]